West Maui Mountains

-The West Maui Mountains, West Maui Volcano, or Mauna Kahālāwai which means "holding house of water," is approximately 1.7 million years old and forms a much eroded shield volcano that constitutes the western quarter of Maui.
-Since its last eruption approximately 320,000 years ago, the West Maui Mountains have undergone substantial stream erosion.
+The West Maui Mountains, West Maui Volcano, or Mauna Kahālāwai (which means "holding house of water") are the remnants of an eroded shield volcano that constitutes the western quarter of Maui.
+Approximately 1.7 million years old, the volcano's last eruption was approximately 320,000 years ago.
+Thanks to hundreds of inches of rainfall annually the mountains have undergone substantial stream erosion.
+The ʻĪao Valley, and its ʻĪao Needle are popular attractions within the mountains and are accessible from Wailuku.

-The three moku (districts) of West Maui are Lahaina, Kāʻanapali, and Wailuku.
+The three districts (moku) of West Maui are Lahaina, Kāʻanapali, and Wailuku.
 Wailuku is also known as "Pūʻalikomohana" ("west isthmus"), or "Nā Wai ʻEhā" ("the four waters").
 The port of Lahaina lies on the southwestern slope.

-The summit peak at 5788 ft elevation is called "Puʻu Kukui," and its name translates to "candlenut hill".
+The summit peak at 5788 ft elevation is called "Puʻu Kukui," which translates to "candlenut hill".